editorandcriticism/editorandcriticism.github.io/cc/blog.md

 1. Open, transparent access to data.
 Within the constraints of information security and compliance regulations, give everyone in the organization access to the data platform and the information it contains so that anyone can query it, analyze it, and interpret it.

-Although one of these imperatives is cultural, the other is technical: Open access to everyone within the enterprise to the extent that security policies or techniques, such as masking, allow.
+Although one of these imperatives is cultural, the other is technical: Open access to everyone within the enterprise to the greatest extent possible.

 ### Older Blog Posts

 <i class="fa fa-external-link-square" aria-hidden="true"></i> [Streamlining Operations and Automating Lifecycle Management with Telco Cloud Platform](https://blogs.vmware.com/telco/analysys-mason-automation-is-key-to-operationalize-5g-multi-cloud-networks-and-digital-services-at-scale/).
 How can you deploy 5G services and network functions on infrastructure that has the consistency to enable you to simplify network operations, not make the task more complex.
 Since large 5G investments will increase the pressure to extract profit from 5G capabilities like low latency and high density, it is imperative that you can streamline operations and automate lifecycle management to keep OpEx low.
 Published on the [VMware Telco Cloud Blog](https://blogs.vmware.com/telco/analysys-mason-automation-is-key-to-operationalize-5g-multi-cloud-networks-and-digital-services-at-scale/).